 All members should demonstrate personal and organizational integrity in all matters.
-Fabrication of data or selective reporting of data with the intent to mislead or deceive is unethical, unacceptable, and fraudulent, as is the appropriation of unpublished data or research results from others without permission and attribution.
+Fabrication of data or selective reporting of data with the intent to mislead or deceive is unethical, unacceptable, and fraudulent.
+The same applies to any kind of plagiarism (including internal communications), the appropriation of unpublished data or research results from others without permission and attribution.
 It should be recognized that honest error is an integral part of the scientific enterprise.
 It is not unethical to be wrong, provided that errors are promptly acknowledged and corrected when they are detected.